Fulvestrant (pronounced full-vest-rant) is also called Faslodex. It is a treatment for breast cancer.

 On cycle 1 you have injections on day 1 and day 15.

 After cycle 1 you have injections on day 1 of each cycle.

 You have two injections – one into each buttock.
-You can have it at your GP surgery.
+You might have these in hospital as an outpatient, or at your GP surgery.
 Your doctor or practice nurse gives you the injections.
 Each injection takes 1 to 2 minutes.

 You carry on with treatment until it stops working, and the side effects aren’t too bad.

 You might have blood tests before starting treatment and during your treatment.
 They check your general health and might check your levels of blood cells and other substances in the blood.

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatment you are having.

 Your doctor, nurse, or pharmacist will go through the possible side effects.
 They will monitor you closely during treatment and check how you are at your appointments.
 Contact your advice line as soon as possible if: